vaibhav519/Walkover-Quiz/README.md

 3. `Database`: MySQL.

 # Deployment:
-1.This application is been hosted on a free hosting platform called `infintyfree`.
+1. This application is been hosted on a free hosting platform called `infintyfree`.
+2. Inside `CPanel` we have to link `Database` using phpmyadmin.
+3. Using `File Manager` of `CPanel` the files were deployed on the server named `htdocs` folder.

 # Team:
 `Sneh` - https://github.com/JoshiSneh.